sid-agrawal/sid-agrawal.github.io/index.md

 ## General Purpose Isolation Mechanisms

-After sixty years of operating systems evolution, we continue to find new and different isolation mechanisms: threads, processes, containers, virtual machines, lightweight contexts.
+After sixty years of operating system evolution, we continue to find new and different isolation mechanisms: threads, processes, containers, virtual machines, lightweight contexts.
 Even applications provide isolation mechanisms: a JVM is a user-level process that provides isolation units whose API is Java bytecodes; some browsers offer units of isolation between each browser tab.

 We ask whether we really need to have N different isolation mechanisms or, instead, we could develop a framework in which all these different mechanisms represent points on a continuum.